Abraham-Moraes-Arroyo/Charity/README.md

 # Charity

-This is currently the beta version of the web page.
-I plan to move this to another account once work starts in order to keep the page seperate from the rest of the work.
+There is finally a working page and the next thing that I plan to implement is having a button that will give the user a google form button that asks the user what charities stook out the most to them.
+David Rojas suggested that.